Mirantis/k8s-externalipcontroller/doc/fail-over-optimization.md

 ## Known Issues

+The following issues with kubernetes were discovered when any of master or etcd nodes goes down.
 Regardless of the settings described above there are chances that pods from failed nodes will be respawned with about 15-20 minutes lag.
 Another issue is that kube-proxy does not resetup routes so applications cannot